marcusvolz/strava/README.md

 Create artistic visualisations with your Strava exercise data

+For the Python version see https://github.com/marcusvolz/strava_py

 ## Examples

 ### Facets

 A plot of activities as small multiples.
-The concept behind this plot was originally inspired by [Sisu](https://www.madewithsisu.com/).
+The concept behind this plot was originally inspired by [Sisu](https://twitter.com/madewithsisu).

 ![facets](https://github.com/marcusvolz/strava/blob/master/inst/plots/facets001.png "Facets, showing activity outlines")